-The Incoterms® 2020 do not replace your sales contract, they form a part of it and you need to think carefully about how all of the terms you have agreed work together.
+The Incoterms® 2020 do not replace your sales contract, they form a part of it (as well as of your export plan) and you need to think carefully about how all of the terms you have agreed work together.
 You don’t want to agree something which contradicts another part of your contract and is one reason why it’s so important to really know your incoterms.
 As I’ve said (repeatedly) in this post, it’s essential to specify Incoterms® 2020 in any contract, as the requirements eg with insurance, change slightly from 1 version to the next.
 Otherwise this falls under the category of “frequent mistakes in international trade”.

 If a payment term of Letter of Credit (L/C) is to be agreed, then it’s advisable to use one of the “C” terms (CPT, CIP, CFR; CIF).
 This allows you as the seller to take control of the bill of lading (B/L).
 The B/L confers ownership of the goods, so is an integral part of the security offered by an L/C payment.
 When the buyer pays for the goods then the B/L is handed over to him allowing him to claim his goods.